$\widehat{Z}$ and Splice Diagrams: Seifert manifolds

-We see that the two expressions \ref{first} and \ref{second} differ only in terms corresponding to ``a leaf with itself,'' $l_i^2 \bar{a}_{ii}$ vs. $l_i^2 \adj(M)_{ii}$.
-Since $l_i^2 = (\pm 1)^2 $ is always 1 for each vector $\vl \in \ZZ^s$, these terms give the same contribution to each term of the sum, so they contribute by an overall power of $q$ in the series $Z_0.$
+We see that the two expressions \eqref{first} and \eqref{second} differ only in terms corresponding to ``a leaf with itself'', $l_i^2 A_{ii}$ vs. $l_i^2 \adj(-M)_{ii}$.
+Since $l_i^2 = (\pm 1)^2 = 1$ for each vector $\vl \in \ZZ^s$ that contributes a nonzero term to $Z_0(q)$, these numbers give the same contribution to every term of the sum, so they contribute by an overall power of $q$ in the series $Z_0(q)$,